Guide for Authors

 Footnotes

 Footnotes should be used sparingly.
 Number them consecutively throughout the article, using superscript Arabic numbers.
-Many word processors build footnotes into the text, and this feature may be used.
-Should this not be the case, indicate the position of footnotes in the text and present the footnotes themselves separately at the end of the article.
+Many word processors can build footnotes into the text, and this feature may be used.
+In any case, please indicate the position of footnotes in the text and present the footnotes themselves separately as a list at the end of the article.
 Do not include footnotes in the Reference list.

 Table footnotes